top of page

 *UPDATE to the January 2025 Connecticut incident:

-In unprecedented news, the Connecticut State Inspector has found the Officer guilty of multiple charges (Reckless Endagerment being one of those charges.
+In unprecedented news, the Connecticut State Inspector has found the officer guilty of multiple charges (Reckless Endangerment being one of those charges.
 In TASER® CED training following the incident, Officer Thomas was instructed to run 50 yards and then draw and deploy his TASER® CED at the identified target.
 Officer Thomas subsequently ran the 50 yards (designed to artificially replicate stress,) and then again, inadvertently drew his Firearm instead of his TASER® CED.
-We believe this is a prime example of the "Cognitive Overlap" breaking down under stress.
-In order for us to reduce the likelihood of this occurring, we must separate the roles between less-lethal and lethal, we must keep the TASER® CED out of the Gun-Hand.
-Training the Support-Hand to be the intended response under stress, ensures that the Firearm is not an option under those conditions.
+We believe this is a prime example of "cognitive overlap."
+In order for us to reduce the risk of this occurring, we must enforce the separation between lethal and less-lethal force.

 • Full Weapon Confusion Incidents Below (2001 - 2025)